 Montolivet, a twin to Montsacopa since both volcanoes were built by magma emerging from the same fault.
 On the summit of Montolivet there is an optical telegraph tower dating from the eighteenth century that is well worth visiting.
 The walk along the Muntanya Pelada offers further wonderful views of the city of Olot and the town of Les Preses.

-Continue along Carrer Major on to Plaça del Conill.
+The itinerary begins at the Plaça de Josep Clarà, crossing G15 towards c / Sant Rafel, we will continue all the way to calle Sant Esteve where we will continue straight.
+When we reach the main artery of the old town, we will cross Plaça Major and continue straight on to Plaça del Conill.
 Here, signpost O6 points you left past Casa Pujador, a Modernist building, and up Carrer de la Verge del Portal.
 At the top of this street you will pass by a small chapel, Capella del Portal.
 Turn right and come to a flight of steps that will take you up Carrer Sant Francesc de Paula.
 Reach a small square, Plaça de les Rodes, which you should cross to then head up right on Camí de Montsacopa.
 Soon you will reach junction O7 Viacrucis, whose signpost points you up to the crater.
 The climb up Montsacopa is known locally as the via crucis due to the shrines with representations of biblical scenes that line the way.
 It is paved and there are benches.
 Once on top of the volcano of Montsacopa, you can walk down into the crater or climb up either one of the two watchtowers dating from the Carline wars of the nineteenth century, which offer wonderful views northwards to the mountains of the Pyrenees and L’Alta Garrotxa.
 On the far side of the crater, you can visit el fortí and the church of Sant Francesc.